How to Build a Garden Fence to Keep Animals Out

 A sturdy fence is your garden's first line of defense, but sometimes stubborn critters require a multi-faceted approach.
 Think of it like home security—you have locks on your doors, but you might also have an alarm system.
 Layering your protection strategies can make your garden an impenetrable fortress.
 Combining your physical barrier with sensory deterrents creates an environment that animals will quickly learn to avoid.
 These extra measures can be simple, natural, or a bit more high-tech, depending on the pests you’re dealing with.
 By adding a few extra tricks to your arsenal, you can ensure your hard-earned harvest stays safe from even the most determined wildlife.

-Use Motion-Activated or Scent Deterrents
+Try Motion-Activated Sprinklers or Scent Deterrents

 Sometimes, the element of surprise is your best friend.
 Motion-activated devices, like sprinklers or lights, can startle animals that come snooping around your garden at night.
 The sudden spray of water or flash of light is often enough to send deer, raccoons, and rabbits running.
 Scent deterrents work by making your garden smell dangerous or unappetizing.
 You can find commercial repellents that mimic the scent of predators or use strong-smelling household items like Irish Spring soap.
 Some gardeners even have success with cayenne pepper sprays.
 The key is to reapply them regularly, especially after it rains, to keep the scent strong and effective.
 These sensory deterrents create an unwelcome atmosphere for pests.